v8/v8.dev/src/docs/become-committer.md

 *Note to Googlers: There is a [slightly different approach for V8 team members](http://go/v8/setup_permissions.md).*

-If you haven't done so already, **you'll need to set up a Security Key on your account before you're added to the committer list.**
+If you haven't done so already, **you'll need to set up a Security Key on your account before you're added to the committer list.**.
+For more information about this requirement see [Gerrit ReAuth](https://chromium.googlesource.com/chromium/src/+/main/docs/gerrit_reauth.md).

 In a nutshell, contribute 20 non-trivial patches and get at least three different people to review them (you'll need three people to support you).
 Then ask someone to nominate you.
 You're demonstrating your: